Legal status of striptease

-The legal status of striptease varies considerably among different countries and the various jurisdictions of the United States.
+The legal status of striptease varies considerably among different countries and various jurisdictions.
 Striptease is considered a form of public nudity and subject to changing legal and cultural attitudes on moral and decency grounds.
 Some countries do not have any restrictions on performances of striptease.

 In some countries, public nudity is outlawed directly, while in other countries it may be suppressed or regulated indirectly through devices such as restrictions on venues through planning laws, or licensing regulations, or liquor licensing and other restrictions.
+Health and safety regulations may prohibit full nudity depending on the venue.

 National issues

 Canada

 There have been annual attempts to amend the Canadian Immigration and Refugee Protection Act (IRPA), passed in 2001.
 The 2009 version of the bill (Bill C-45: An Act to amend the Immigration and Refugee Protection Act) had specific provisions related to tightening the issuance of Exotic Dancer Visas as a means to combat human trafficking.
 In addition to Canada, the Irish and Japanese governments had at one time special visa categories for 'entertainers' which enabled the trafficking of women for strip clubs and prostitution.